 Better Movement with 360° Swivel Cord

 The control module connects to the robot via a long 360° swivel cord that does not hamper the Nautilus CC’s movement at all.
-In fact, because it can rotate all the way around, the Nautilus CC is able to twist and turn as it wishes without destroying the sensitive inner copper wires.
+Because it can rotate all the way around, the Nautilus CC can twist and turn as it wishes without destroying the sensitive inner copper wires.

 The cord supports free movement in pools of up to 33 feet in length.